 Adding New Keyboard Maps

 During the connection handshake each device provides several bits of information to the Server; including screen size, client version, device type among other details.
-Devices that need a keyboard map will report an error Esp0003, No VT/5250/3270 keyboard map found for device devicetype.
+In server versions 15.5 and older, devices that need a keyboard map will report an error Esp0003, No VT/5250/3270 keyboard map found for device devicetype.

 What is a Device Type?